monax/hoard/README.md

 - BigchainDB (and IPDB)
 - Tendermint

-It encrypts deterministically (or convergently) because it encrypts an object using the object's hash (sha256) as the secret key (which can than be shared as a 'grant').
+It encrypts deterministically (convergently) because it encrypts an object using the object's hash (SHA256) as the secret key (which can than be shared as a 'grant').

-It is content-addressed because encrypted objects are stored at an address determined by the encrypted object's hash (sha256 again).
+It is content-addressed because encrypted objects are stored at an address determined by the encrypted object's hash (SHA256 again).

 ![hoarding marmot](docs/images/hoard.jpg)

 ## Encryption scheme

-Hoard implements an encryption scheme based off the SHA256 hash and AES256-GCM (an authenticated mode of AES).
+Hoard implements an encryption scheme based off the SHA256 cryptographic hash function and the symmetric block cipher AES256-GCM (Galois Counter Mode is an authenticated mode of AES).
 It is an example of envelope encryption where an object is encrypted with a specific one-time key and where that secret key can itself be shared by encrypting it (asymmetrically or otherwise) and publishing it to a recipient.
 It is motivated by and possesses the following features:

 - Usable on a publicly-accessible storage backend (strongly encrypted by AES256-GCM)
 - Addressable by the hash of the ciphertext (the bytes of encrypted object) so can be ciphertext can de-duplicated and object existence can be queried without the secret key